skalien/power-grad-transform/README.md

 | SEResNet-50      | Cosine    | 1                  | 77.218   | seresnet50/cosine-scheduler-alpha-1.0               |
 |                  | Cosine    | 0.3                | 77.952   | seresnet50/cosine-scheduler-alpha-0.3               |

+Training logs can be found in the same checkpoint folder with filename `summary.csv`.

 ## Requirements
 We recommend using the PyTorch docker container provided by NVIDIA.
 If you have